SAP-archive/BUILD/Contribution.md

 + <a href="#Fix Issues">    Fix Issues</a>

-+ <a href="#Propose and Build New Features">    Propose and Build New Features</a>
++ <a href="#ropose and Build New Features, Enhancements, and Optimizations">    ropose and Build New Features, Enhancements, and Optimizations</a>

-###<a name="Help Other Users and Contributors"></a>Help Other Drive.SAP Users and Contributors
+###<a name="Help Other Users and Contributors"></a>Help Other Users and Contributors

 You can contribute valuably to one or more Project Norman sub-projects by helping others users who need support.
-You will find them, for example, on StackOverflow, or in the SAP Community Network forum.

 ###<a name="Analyse Existing Issues"></a>Analyze Existing Issues
 Check the Issue Tracker in the Project Norman sub-project repository you interested in contributing to.
 You might be able to provide further information, or a hint that helps other contributors understand the issue.
 This is a great way to get acquainted with the project.
 You might want to fix an issue.
 For more information, see <a href="#Fix Issues">    Fix Issues</a>.